 Wattage: 500W is the Standard

 Almost every mixer grinder under ₹2,000 runs on a 500W motor.
 This is sufficient for chutney, ginger-garlic paste, smoothies, and small spice blends.
 Where it struggles: bulk idli-dosa batter (more than 1 cup of rice), hard turmeric, and continuous sessions longer than 3–4 minutes.
-The DU Tech Team's rule: at 500W, fill jars to a maximum of 50% capacity to prevent motor strain.
+My rule: at 500W, fill jars to a maximum of 50% capacity to prevent motor strain.

 Can Do